Page Comparison for SEO: The Complete Guide (2024)

 Core Web Vitals & Page Speed

 Google’s Core Web Vitals — LCP, INP, and CLS — are confirmed ranking signals.
-If a competitor’s page loads 1.5 seconds faster on mobile, that is a measurable advantage you can quantify and act on.
+If a competitor’s page loads 1.5 seconds faster on mobile, that is a measurable advantage you can quantify and act on using PageSpeed Insights field data.
+Pay particular attention to mobile scores, since Google uses mobile-first indexing for all new and most existing pages.

 7